-MagneChrome (formerly IR Supplement) is a pelleted formula with chromium yeast, magnesium, turmeric, CoQ10 and more to provide nutritional support for IR horses.
+MagneChrome (formerly IR Supplement) is a pelleted formula with chromium yeast, magnesium, turmeric, CoQ10 and more.
 MagneChrome is designed to support normal glucose metabolism and regulate insulin production.
-This supplement also provides antioxidant and anti-inflammatory support which is critical for horses with metabolic conditions such as insulin resistance, laminitis and Cushing’s Syndrome (PPID).
+This supplement provides antioxidant and anti-inflammatory support which is critical for horses with metabolic conditions such as insulin resistance, laminitis and Cushing’s Syndrome (PPID).
 MagneChrome should be fed with our Omneity complete mineral and vitamin.

 - Insulin Sensitivity

 - Metabolic Function